brandonowens24/Corpus_Token_Counter/README.md

 * `'-p' '--punctuation'` Punctuation is automatically removed from the text.
 This command reinstates punctuation as tokens <br>
 * `'-w' '--stopwords'` Removes stop words from the corpus <br>
 * `'-c' '--contractions'` Splits contractions into their respective parts <br>
+* `'-i' '--individual'` Produces a bar plot of the top 10 individually most frequently occurring tokens in order <br>
 * `'-r' '--reverse'` Gives least frequently used tokens instead of most frequently used.